wenj91/sqlibri/README.md

 ## Getting started
 It this section we collect all information which is essential to figure out how to use the application.
-You can find this tutorial inside the application by pressing ``CTRL/COMMAND+SHIFT+H`` or find it in HELP>USER GUIDE menu.
+You can find this tutorial inside the application by pressing ``CTRL/COMMAND+SHIFT+H`` or find it in HELP -> USER GUIDE menu.

 ### Working with database
 #### Creating database